1953 Alabama Crimson Tide football team: Georgia Tech

 Against Georgia Tech, Alabama upset the No. 5 ranked Yellow Jackets 13–6 at Legion Field in Birmingham.
 The Crimson Tide scored first and took a 7–0 lead on a William Oliver run in the first quarter.
 After a scoreless second quarter, the Jackets scored their only touchdown on a two-yard Glenn Turner run in the third to cut the Alabama lead to 7–6.
 Albert Elmore then scored the game-winning touchdown early in the fourth quarter on his short run.
-The loss for the first for Georgia Tech in conference play since their 54–19 loss to the Crimson Tide in 1950, and the victory improved Alabama's all-time record against Georgia Tech to 18–14–3.
+The loss was the first for Georgia Tech in conference play since their 54–19 loss to the Crimson Tide in 1950.